noflo/noflo-nodejs/README.md

 ```

 This will start a WebSocket-based NoFlo Runtime server, and register it to your Flowhub account.
 It should now become available in your Flowhub UI.
 By default the configuration will be read from the current working directory, but you can change this by setting the `PROJECT_HOME` environment variable.

+## Usage without Flowhub registration

+If you don't want to register the runtime for your Flowhub account (for example, with temporary runtimes used for testing), you can skip this by starting noflo-nodejs with the `--register=false` flag.